Coat of arms of Quebec

-The coat of arms of Quebec (armoiries du Québec) was adopted by order-in-council of the Government of Quebec on 9 December 1939, replacing the arms assigned by royal warrant of Queen Victoria on 26 May 1868.
+The coat of arms of Quebec (armoiries du Québec) was adopted by an order-in-council of the Government of Quebec on 9 December 1939, replacing the arms assigned by royal warrant of Queen Victoria on 26 May 1868.
+On 23 January 2026, the Government of Quebec announced it was amending the coat of arms by removing the Tudor Crown as a crest.

 Symbolism

-The shield is divided into three horizontal fields:
+The shield is divided into three horizontal fields.
+When the arms were first granted, the Government of Quebec explained the symbolism as follows: